 When you are deprived of sleep, you make it next to impossible to achieve your health and fitness goals.
-Lack of sleep can increase stress hormones in your body and over time these can lead to a lot of inflammation and chronic diseases.
+Lack of sleep can increase stress hormones in your body, and over time these can lead to inflammation and chronic diseases.

 Make sleep a priority to let your body heal and rejuvenate.
 A good approach is 7 to 8 hours.
 Also, allow yourself some wind-down time and a pre-bed routine to help get more consistent sleep every night.

-13. Focus on the Habit and Not the Result
+13. Focus on the Habit, Not the Result

-It’s easy to get caught up in trying to achieve a certain look or shed time off of your mile, but the more important focus is on the habit that will bring you those goals.
+It’s easy to get caught up in trying to achieve a certain look or shed time off of your mile, but the more important focus is on the habit that will bring you closer to those fitness goals.

-Don’t look at the scale, the tape measure, or the body fat percentage.
+Don’t look at the scale, the tape measurer, or the body fat percentage.
 Focus on the habits that will lead to those achievements.